How To “Increase Email Open Rates”

 • Avoid using words and phrases like “Extra Income Opportunity”, “Clearance Sale”, or “Click to Claim Your Prize” in the email subject line.

-• Turn off caps lock while typing an email and refrain from using exclamation marks.
+• Turn off caps locks while typing an email and refrain from using exclamation marks.

 Step 16: Make sure the email opens on a mobile device

-Did you know three in five consumers check their emails on the go and 75% of them use smartphones to do so?
-This statistic emphasises the importance of ensuring emails are accessible on mobile devices.
+Did you know about three in five consumers check their mails on the go and 75% of them use Smartphone devices to check mails?
+This pretty much justifies why emails in today’s world should open on mobile devices.

 Actionable Points:

-• Use responsive designs that automatically work seamlessly on mobile devices.
+• Use responsive designs that would automatically work on a mobile device seamlessly.

-• Use a single-column template and ensure all small images in the email are displayed on mobile screens.
+• Use a single-column template and make sure all small images in the email get displayed on the mobile screen.

 Step 17: Do not develop email fatigue under any circumstances

-You should maintain a fine balance between emailing too often and causing email fatigue.
-Even if not too frequent, consider sending emails at regular intervals.
+You should be able to maintain a fine balance between emailing too often and developing email fatigues.
+If not too often, you should consider sending across emails at regular intervals.

 Actionable Points:

-• Determine whether your subscribers would prefer receiving fewer emails and adjust accordingly.
+• Figure out if your subscribers would like to receive fewer emails, and act accordingly.

-• Stay updated on the latest industry trends and ensure you discuss them, at least once a week.
+• Keep an eye on the latest industry trends and never miss out on talking about the same, at least for once in a week.

 Step 18: Categorize your subscribers prior to sending an email

-Emails should be relevant to users.
-For example, if a subscriber is searching for the best platforms offering online assignment help, sending them an email about lifestyle and health won’t be effective.
+The email should be relevant to the users.
+For example, if a subscriber is on the lookout for the best platforms offering online assignment help, sending him/her an email talks about lifestyle and health won’t work.

 Actionable Points: